ultimateownsz/PySeas/.github/ISSUE_TEMPLATE/contributor_guide.md

 # Welcome to the Project!

-Thank you for your interest in contributing to PySeas!
+Thank you for your interest in contributing to PyCeas!
 This guide will help you propose or document your contribution and understand how to get started.

 ## Proposal or Task Description